zendkash/zendkash.github.io/AutonomousWiSAR.md

 ## Static-Sensor Search<a name="staticSensor"></a>
 Static-sensor networks can cover a large geographical area at a relatively low cost.
 Despite this, they have been largely overlooked as an approach to mobile-target search.
-Part of my research into autonomous WiSAR looked into how static-sensor networks could be used in WiSAR.
+Part of this research into autonomous WiSAR looked into how static-sensor networks could be used in WiSAR.
 The work has resulted in a strategy for planning a static-sensor network deployment for effectively locating lost persons in a wilderness setting.

 ![An example search with a dynamically deployed static-sensor network]({{ site.baseurl }}images/StaticSensorExample.jpg)